top of page

 Acknowledging Early Influences: A Major Shout Out to the University of Idaho’s Art & Architecture Program

-The University of Idaho’s College of Art and Architecture (CAA) is known for its immersive, design-driven approach, offering students a holistic education in architecture, interior design, landscape architecture, and art history.
-With a focus on sustainability, historic preservation, and innovation, the program fosters a deep respect for design’s role in shaping communities.
+The University of Idaho’s College of Art and Architecture (CAA) is recognized for its immersive, design-driven approach, providing students with a comprehensive education in architecture, interior design, landscape architecture, and art history.
+With a focus on sustainability, historic preservation, and innovation, the program fosters a deep respect for the role of design in shaping communities.

 One of the standout aspects of the University of Idaho’s architecture program is its hands-on methodology.
 Students engage in studio-based learning, field studies, and real-world applications of architectural theory.
 The program encourages students to think critically about space, materiality, and the intersection of design and human experience, perfectly aligning with mid-century modernism's ethos.